The first two verses of 1 Samuel 28 connect with the previous chapter, so they are examined in the commentary on 1 Samuel 27.

 i.
 In addition, we can say that this medium was familiar with the presence of demonic spirits but the presence of the Holy Spirit was probably unfamiliar to her.
 The holy presence of the Holy Spirit may have seemed terrifying to her.
 “The indications are that this was an extraordinary event for her, and a frightening one because she was not in control.”
 (Baldwin)

 c.
 Why have you deceived me?
 For you are Saul!
-The medium is also surprised because now she knew that she practiced her craft before the same king who drove out all the mediums and spiritists from Israel.
-She had reason to be afraid both of the real spiritual presence she saw and the king right beside her.
+The medium was also surprised because now she discovered that she had practiced her craft before the same king who drove out all the mediums and spiritists from Israel.
+She had reason to be afraid, both of the real spiritual presence she saw and the king right beside her.

 i.
 We are not told how the medium knew it was Samuel.
 It might have been something Samuel said when he first appeared.
 It might have been a word of supernatural knowledge, communicated to her either from God or from the world of the demonic.